-I was then a dick and said, “who cares.
+I was then a dick and said, “Who cares.
 At least you’ll finally go.”
-It’s not the $5 you’re saving it’s that you’re actually getting started towards it.
+It’s not the $5 you’re saving it’s that you’re actually getting started toward it.
 More than likely that $5 will increase at some point and she’ll end up going to London much earlier.

 Point is.
 Just do something!